-All Clients, Internal Employees and Temporary Workers to report concerns to the appropriate individual / body.
+All Clients, Internal Employees and Temporary Workers must report concerns to the appropriate individual/body.

-Threshold Who Do I Refer To?
-Professional conduct concerns (Temporary Workers) Prospero Group DSL/DSO (see above contact details) Concerns or allegations that do not meet the harm threshold - referred to as 'low-level concerns' (Temporary Workers) Prospero Group DSL/DSO (see above contact details) Concerns or allegations that may meet the harm threshold (Temporary Workers) Local Authority's Designated Officer (LADO), including Prospero Group DSL/DSO in referral (see above contact details) Concerns about a Child or Adult at Risk Local Social Care Immediate risk of harm to Child or Adult at Risk Local police by dialling 999 (emergency only)
+Concern Who Do I Refer To?
+Professional conduct concerns about Temporary Workers Prospero Group DSL/DSO (see above contact details) Concerns or allegations about Temporary Workers that do not meet the harm threshold - referred to as 'low- level concerns' Prospero Group DSL/DSO (see above contact details) Concerns or allegations about Temporary Workers that may meet the harm threshold Local Authority's Designated Officer (LADO), including Prospero Group DSL/DSO in referral (see above contact details) Prospero - via our secure online portal or by contacting one of our Designated Safeguarding Officers Click here to view a list of Prospero Teaching's Designated Safeguarding Officers Click here to view a list of Prospero Health & Social Care's Designated Safeguarding Officers Concerns about a Child or Adult at Risk AND The Client's Designated Safeguarding Lead / Officer or other appropriate professional, as required by Client's policies and procedures In the absence of the Client's Designated Safeguarding Lead or other appropriate professional, contact local Council's Children's Social Services department (contact details on each Council's website).
+If you do not know which Council to report to, you can check this via the Government website Immediate risk of harm to Child or Adult at Risk Local police by dialling 999 (emergency only)